DigitalPasts/DigitalPasts.github.io/docs/projects.md

 ### Stroke Recognition for Cuneiform

 An OCR model for recognizing cuneiform signs from 2D or 3D images is one of the biggest *desiderata* for assyriology in the 21<sup>st</sup> century.
-We are a developing an OCR model for recognizing strokes of cuneiform sign from 2D images of tablets.
+We developed an OCR model for recognizing horizontal strokes of cuneiform signs from 2D images of tablets.
 Cuneiform signs are created by different combination of a limited number of strokes: horizontals, verticals, obliques.
-The model is being trained to recognize and vectorize each one of these stroke types in a given image.
+This work was a first step in establishing a pipeline for cuneiform OCR from 2D images.
+The model is able to create a vectorized hand-copy, which will be easier for further OCR applications.

 Collaborators: Prof.
 <a href="https://orcid.org/0000-0002-3959-5406" target="_blank">Josef Pavlíček</a> (CULS Prague),